Trebor-Huang/coq-logic/README.md

 an antecedent attached in each sequent (e.g. `|-c A --> (P --> Q)` implies `|-c A --> (¬Q --> ¬P)`).
 They will have the name `foo`, `foo_c`, `foo_d`, correspondingly.
 The latter lift is the essence of **deduction theorem**, which is also included in our Coq file.
+After the deduction theorem, we can yet obtain a _forth_ equivalent version, `foo_seq`, which have their antecedent moved to the premise.

 Next, we will prove some useful results on other derived logical connectives, and get ready to dive into some concrete theories!